revue-org/revue/docs/website/docs/report/design/bounded-contexts.md

 #### Inbound Events

-- *MeasurementReceived*: triggered when a device sends a new measurement
+- *MeasurementReceived*: triggered when a new measurement is received
-- *VideoStreamReceived*: triggered when a camera sends the video stream
+- *VideoStreamReceived*: triggered when a new video stream is received

 #### Outbound Events